Efinix-Inc/br2-efinix/docs/modify_fpga_bootloader.md

 # Modify FPGA Bootloader

+You are require to modify the bootloader if generate your own custom Sapphire SoC.

 The bootloader is the first program get executed when the FPGA board power on.
 For the Sapphire SoC, the bootloader will load the program at designated location as specify in `$EFINITY_PROJECT/T120F324_devkit/embedded_sw/<project name>/bsp/efinix/EfxSapphireSoc/app/bootloaderConfig.h`.
 By default, the bootloader will load user software binary from address `0x00380000` in  the SPI flash memory.
 Then it will copy the user software binary to RAM at address `0x00001000`.

 In this tutorial, we are going to modify the bootloader program so that it can boot Linux.
 OpenSBI and U-Boot will be loaded first by this bootloader program before it can boot Linux.